03F001/subnautica-efool-multiclick/readme.md

 # Known Issues

 - Some actions like building and editing labels work better with single-click
-	- Workaround: use alternate click modifier key
+	- Workaround: use alternate click modifier button

 # Other Mods